epfl-ada/ada-2024-project-databrewers/README.md

 Efficient data preprocessing is essential for analyzing beer preferences.
 This task involved loading, cleaning, and merging datasets to create a comprehensive structure for analysis.
 The following steps were completed:

 - **Load raw data files:** Imported datasets, including reviews, ratings, user profiles, and brewery information.
-- **Merge datasets:** Combined data based on common identifiers to create a unified dataset for analysis.
 - **Handle missing values:** Addressed missing entries and removed invalid data points.
 - **Normalize and standardize columns:** Extracted features from text reviews, converted categorical data into usable formats, and ensured consistent data representation.
-- **Process user and brewery information:** Split location details into country and state for better granularity.
 - **Analyze dataset content:** Evaluated the data to determine if additional datasets were required.
 - **Restrict analysis to USA-based BeerAdvocate users:** Verified that limiting the scope to users within the United States in the BeerAdvocate dataset did not pose significant limitations.